markovmodel/molPX/doc/source/index_visualize.rst

 projX.visualize
 ===============

-The core functionality is to interactively link two figures inside an ipython notebook, so that action in one of them (e.g.a click of the mouse or a slide of a slidebar) will trigger an event in the other one (e.g. a frame update or point moved) in the other one and vice versa.
-Usually, these two representations are:
+The core functionality is to link two interative figures, *fig1* and *fig2*, inside an ipython notebook, so that action *fig1* (e.g.a click of the mouse or a slide of a slidebar) will trigger an event in *fig2* (e.g. a frame update or point moved) and vice versa.
+Usually, these two figures contain representations from:

 * **molecules**:  a widget showing the molecular structure that a particular value of X1,X2 is associated with and
 * **projections**: a matplotlib figure showing the projected coordinate(s) (X1, X2), either as a histogram (or a free energy surface) or a trajectory view (X1(t) vs. t)